flaviowilker/rentcar/webclient/README.md

 </h3>

 ## About
-This web client is used as a web client for the REST endpoints.
+This app is used as a web client for the REST endpoints.